niels-slotboom/notes/Submanifolds.typ

 $
   tensor(macron(R), +theta, -phi theta phi) = sin^2 theta,
 $
-to which all others are related to by symmetry.
+to which all others are related by symmetry.
 Further, from @exampleExtrinsicCurvature we know that the extrinsic curvature's magnitude $k(X,Y)$ has the components
 $
   k_(theta theta) = -r,quad k_(phi phi) = -r sin^2 theta.
 $